hueyyeng/VesperiaGuide/docs/missables_spoiler_free.md

 - [ ] In Nordopolica, the Arena is now open.
 Clear 30 Man, 50 Man and 80 Man Melee for now (Arena Part 1)
 - [ ] In Nordopolica, if you have cooked 600 times and Patty has three recipes MASTERED, talk to the person to the right of the Shop (PS3 and Definitive Edition)
 - [ ] In Ehmead Hill, go toward the grave on the cliff to find White Hair Dude (Random's Grave Final Part)
 - [ ] Enter Ehmead Hill from the western entrance/exit.
-Go north, east and north to get the a flower item (Avenging Soldiers Part 1)
+Go north, east and north to get the flower item (Avenging Soldiers Part 1)
 - [ ] Enter Ehmead Hill from the eastern entrance/exit.
 Go toward the Blastia that is blocking the main road.
 Head to Aspio and check the bookshelf in the library for an item.
 Go to Capua Torim and rest at the Inn to learn a new arte.
 If you are to do this later in the game, you can get that item from a Mage in the Inn of Capua Torim (Study Of Clever Dude Part 1)
 - [ ] In Capua Nor, you can find Nan if you have ___completed 50% of the Monster Book___ (Monster Book Part 1)
 - [ ] In Capua Torim, toward the right of the Fortune's Market HQ.
 Speak with the Female by the tree (The Dragoon Final Part)